-The Financial Regulations detail the procedure to be followed, based upon the total estimated value of the contract:
+The Financial Regulations detail the procedure to be followed, based upon the total estimated value of the contract in its entirety:

 - Up to £10,000: works, goods and services (with the exception of public utility services i.e. gas, electric, and periodical payments) procured using an official order.
-Officers are responsible for ensuring that value for money is achieved and wherever possible, at least three written quotations should be obtained, if possible ensuring that at least one of these is a local supplier - Over £10,000 and up to £100,000: at least three written quotations must be obtained.
+Officers are responsible for ensuring that value for money is achieved and wherever possible, at least three written quotations should be obtained, if possible ensuring that at least one of these is a local supplier - Over £10,000 and up to £100,000: should be advertised for competitive tendering on the CHEST or at least three written quotations must be obtained.
 In order to ensure the receipt of 3 quotations officers may consider inviting a greater number of suppliers to quote.
-If it is not possible to obtain three quotations (including local suppliers where possible) the spending Officer must consider whether it is appropriate to proceed with the procurement; and - Exceeding £100,000: a competitive tendering exercise is undertaken, involving a minimum of three suppliers and ideally no more than six.
+If it is not possible to obtain three quotations (including local suppliers where possible) the spending Officer must consider whether it is appropriate to proceed with the procurement; and - Exceeding £100,000: a competitive tendering exercise is undertaken on the CHEST, involving a minimum of three suppliers and ideally no more than six.